Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 As a demo we will use an API that offers a simple calculator service : [Calc API](http://calcapi.cloudapp.net/)

+> This is an older API and only available via `HTTP`.
+APIM provides means for fronting access to it via `HTTPS`, which further demonstrates how APIM can help with a secure, uniform facade while the backend implementation can be reworked and upgraded.

 ![APIM Calculator API](../../assets/images/apim-calc-api.png)

 1) On the left menu, open the *APIs* blade.